 A bachelor degree with 2:1 (hons) in a relevant engineering discipline.
-Successful applicants will have previous studies covering advanced mathematics, fluid mechanics, strength of materials and dynamics.
+Successful applicants will have strong grades in relevant modules including advanced mathematics, fluid mechanics, strength of materials and dynamics.
 We may ask for further detailed module information if these are not clear on your transcript.

 All applicants will need to have GCSE English Language at grade C or above, or an appropriate English language qualification.